Research

 Why and how do individuals behave the ways that they do?

 The Solomon-Lane lab group is interested in understanding individual variation in social behavior.
 Social behavior is one of the most intensely studied categories of behavior because interactions among members of a social group have important consequences, including for evolutionary fitness and health.
 There are diverse social species across the animal kingdom, from insects, reptiles, birds, and fish, to mammals, such as humans!
 To answer behavior questions in the lab, we study Burton’s Mouthbrooder (Astatotilapia burtoni), a highly social species of African cichlid fish.
-Our research investigates developmental, neuromolecular, neuroendocrine, and environmental mechanisms underlying social behavior.
-We also examine the effects of behavior on future behavioral expression, and its underlying mechanisms, for all members of a social group.
+Our research specifically focuses on the development of behavior.
+Social experiences during early-life have a powerful, long-lasting (and even permanent) effects on future phenotype.
+We investigate the attributes of those early social experiences – the behavioral mechanisms – that drive developmental plasticity via long-lasting changes in underlying neural and neuroendocrine mechanisms.
+Working with A. burtoni, we can study social behavior and experience, and its regulatory mechanisms, in all members of a social group.

 Print